 IIoT gives paper and packaging companies the capacity to see the impact of recipe changes digitally (before they go into production) and evaluate the output.
 They can make the choice as to whether or not they can implement the AI recommendations and lead to closed-loop manufacturing.

 Data access and AI, all accessible digitally via IIoT, enables packaging manufacturers to be more agile and adaptable.
 Users have greater flexibility in substituting new raw materials, using different pulps, and developing new products to meet consumer demands.
 As consumers continue demanding more eco-friendly packaging products and increase their online shopping habits, packaging companies equipped with Industry 4.0 tools can better adapt to these trends and remain competitive.

 Overall Equipment Effectiveness (OEE) is often cited as the “gold standard for measuring manufacturing productivity.”
 Having a consistent pulse on how many good parts you’re manufacturing, as well as how quickly they’re coming off the line, is a key way to measure your operational health.

 Despite how commonly used OEE is as a benchmark, it can be immensely time-consuming to calculate.
-It’s also nearly impossible to calculate in real-time given the complexity of obtaining clean, structured Edge data for use within Big Data analytics tools.
+It’s also nearly impossible to calculate in real-time given the complexity of obtaining clean, structured Edge data.

 Users can build custom and interactive dashboards in the Studio App for a robust view into real-time and/or historical production data on Edge and/or from the Cloud.
 This gives everyone on your operations teams enhanced visibility into the metrics comprising your overall OEE (availability, performance, and quality).